Any accommodation in this brochure can be used for a multi-centre holiday, with time spent in one location, and more elsewhere.

 Electricity and water

-Electricity, gas and heating is included in all our accommodation.
+Electricity, gas and heating are included in all our accommodation.

 Arrangements vary for each individual property: chalets sometimes have an indoor garage and always outdoor parking.
 Hotels and residences generally offer either underground parking or outdoor spaces.